 2. If my dad has to pay a premium for your plan, he wants it withheld from his Social Security check.
 How long should he wait after he elects to have premiums withheld before calling back to determine if there is a problem with the withholding?

 It can take up to three months for Social Security withholdings to begin.
 If funds are not drawn by this time, we will contact you directly.

 Knowledge Note: MyPlan Premiums are due by the 10th of each month.
-There are three payment options:
+There are two payment options:

-The co-pay for ambulance is $100 per trip.
+The co-pay for ambulance is $200 per trip (the co-pay for MyCare Plan S and S + Rx is $250 per trip).
 If you are admitted to the hospital for an inpatient stay, then the co-pay is waived.
 However, the co-pay for members of our Medicaid/Medicare plan (MyPlan C) is $0.

 Send us your request for payment, along with your bill and documentation of any payment you have made.
 It’s a good idea to make a copy of your bill and receipts for your records.